Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network: Simulation Results

-Observing that $Ratio$ has changed synchronously with $Save_{all}$ in Section \ref{sc:case2}, we further examine the property of $Ratio$ and find out an interesting feature: as the budget alters, a global highest $Ratio$ can be eventually figured out.
-Though there is no rigorous proof, we find the existence of optimal bailout efficiency in all three different dimensions of the banking system.
+Upon observing that $Ratio$ changes synchronously with $Save_{all}$ in Section~\ref{sc:case2}, we conduct a further investigation into the properties of $Ratio$ and discover an interesting characteristic: As the budget changes, eventually a global maximum for $Ratio$ can be identified.
+Although rigorous proof is not provided, we observe the presence of optimal bailout efficiency across all three distinct dimensions of the banking system.